mrmartineau/notes.zander.wtf-gatsby/notes/coding-standards.md

 These rules **must** be followed by all team members in order to have a **consistent** and **well structured** codebase.

 #### Pages

-The purpose of a page is to call the CMS and pass any content retrieved from there as props.

 ```
 /src/client/pages